-In addition to the plan's core planning provisions regarding green and blue infrastructure, the Crimple Valley, green spaces, biodiversity and trees/woodlands, the following complementary actions have been identified, to be pursued either locally and/or via outside agencies.
+5.1.25 In addition to the plan's core planning provisions regarding green and blue infrastructure, the Crimple Valley, green spaces, biodiversity and trees/woodlands, the following complementary actions have been identified, to be pursued either locally and/or via outside agencies.
 These originate variously from the work of the focus groups and initial consultation.

-The actions are presented in more detail in the Project Delivery Plan to be found in Section 6.
+5.1.26 The actions are presented in more detail in the Project Delivery Plan to be found in Section 6.

-- Seek funding for tree/woodland/shrub planting, e.g. adjacent Long Acres Recreation Ground, Land at Almsford Bridge, Crimple Recreation Ground margins (NB low shrub planting only); land around Pannal Cricket Club Grounds; - Pursue Local Nature Reserve (LNR) status for Allen Wood (together with associated woodland management, tree planting and signage/interpretation) and Sandy Bank Wood/Quarry. - Encourage wildlife-friendly management and mowing regimes for grasslands in the Neighbourhood Area, e.g. Crimple Meadows Recreation Ground. - Lobby regarding maintenance of HBC land at rear of Parish Church of St Robert of Knaresborough. - Approach HBC regarding rewilding of land between beck and footpath at 'Crimple Seasonal Wetland'. - Pursue Country Park status for area of Special Landscape Area north-east of the Church of St Robert of Knaresborough. - Pursue Village Green status for The Green. - Develop playground for small children at Crimple Meadows. - Undertake species recording and priority species listing. - Pursue Local Geological Site status for Marchup Grit formation at Sandy Bank Quarry. - Pannal Cricket Ground improve the access for the public footpaths that link to the Ringway at the NE corner of the ground, including stile work and vegetation management; - Pannal Community Park tree/hedgerow planting adjacent to the A61 and along north-east boundary. - Lobby for introduction of air quality monitoring of Main Street.
+- Seek funding for tree/woodland/shrub planting, e.g. adjacent Long Acres Recreation Ground, Land at Almsford Bridge, Crimple Recreation Ground margins (NB low shrub planting only); land around Pannal Cricket Club Grounds; - Pursue Local Nature Reserve (LNR) status for Allen Wood (together with associated woodland management, tree planting and signage/interpretation) and Sandy Bank Wood/Quarry. - Encourage wildlife-friendly management and mowing regimes for grasslands in the Neighbourhood Area, e.g. Crimple Meadows Recreation Ground. - Lobby regarding maintenance of NYC land at rear of Parish Church of St Robert of Knaresborough. - Approach NYC regarding rewilding of land between beck and footpath at 'Crimple Seasonal Wetland'. - Pursue Country Park status for area of Special Landscape Area north-east of the Church of St Robert of Knaresborough. - Pursue Village Green status for The Green. - Develop playground for small children at Crimple Meadows. - Undertake species recording and priority species listing.